Irene-24/generator/gen-art.md

 The tasks we need to run are:

-1. Copy template files to target files.
+1. Copy template files to target directory.

 2. Initialize git, if enabled.